browserengineering/book/book/forms.md

 A web server is a separate program from the web browser, so let's start a new file.
 The server will need to:

--   Open a socket and listen for connections
+-   open a socket and listen for connections;
--   Parse HTTP requests it receives
+-   parse HTTP requests it receivesl
--   Respond to those requests with an HTML web page
+-   and respond to those requests with an HTML web page.

 Let's start by opening a socket.
 Like for the browser, we need to create an internet streaming socket using TCP: